oxygenbarker/transfer-bdg/README.md

 #### Bad practices (what you should NOT do)
 **1. "Theory Influences Observations [1]"**
 (a) "Cinnamon was a valuable Asian spice, and the first New World shrub that smelled like cinnamon was declared to be it.[1]" (b) Quantum physics changed how we analyze subatomic events.
-In fact, we do not do the analysis for separate events anymore.
+In fact, we do not do the analysis for separate events anymore.[1]

 **2. "The Observer Changes The Observed [1]"**
-(a) Anthropologists study a tribe which may alter the behavior of the tribe members.
-(b) Building an apparatus to measure electrons might change the behavior of the electrons.
+(a) Anthropologists study a tribe which may alter the behavior of the tribe members.[1] (b) Building an apparatus to measure electrons might change the behavior of the electrons.
 [4]

 **3. "Equipment Constructs Results [1]"**
 (a) Using a specific fisher's net:[1]
     (i) "No sea-creature is less than 2 inches long.[1]" (ii) "All sea-creatures have gills.[1]"
-An ichthyologist then might say: “Anything uncatchable by my net is ipso facto outside the scope of ichthyological knowledge and not part of the kingdom of fishes.[1]“
+An ichthyologist then might say: "Anything uncatchable by my net is ipso facto outside the scope of ichthyological knowledge and not part of the kingdom of fishes.[1]"
-(b) Bad telescopes were the reason why in earlier days people thought that Saturn consists of three parts instead of having rings.
+(b) Bad telescopes were the reason why in earlier days people thought that Saturn consists of three parts instead of having rings: "[Galileo Galilei] said 'I have observed the highest planet [Saturn] to be tripled-bodied.
+This is to say that to my very great amazement Saturn was seen to me to be not a single star, but three together, which almost touch each other.'
+[23]"

 **4. "Anecdotes Do Not Make A Science [1]"**
 "[T]en anecdotes are not better than one.
 [1]" "[100] anecdotes are not better than ten.[1]"